red-isbe/isbe-contracts/README.md

     - docs/[IssueId]-XXX
     - release/[IssueId]-XXX
 - Commits must be signed to be pushed.
-- Create pull request to merge into main branch
+- Create pull request (PR) to merge into main branch
-- Send pull resquest link in smart contract working group channel
+- Send PR link in smart contract working group channel
-- Approve pull request by admin users
+- Approve PR by admin users
+- Merge PR (by the user that created the PR) (*)

 > IssueId: This ID represents the [project](https://github.com/orgs/alastria/projects/21) issue related to the changes you are applying.

+(*) Any commit pushed after the PR was approved must be approved as well before merging.

 ## Code best practices

 - Testing coverage 100% (lines and branches).